rachmorse/superagers/README.md

     - **Notes:**
         - This folder also includes Excel files with the published neuronorma data from [Peña-Casanova et al. (2009a)](https://pubmed.ncbi.nlm.nih.gov/19661109/) and [Peña-Casanova et al. (2009b)](https://pubmed.ncbi.nlm.nih.gov/19648583/) that were used to determine participants who were within 1 SD of the norm on the neuropsychological tests.

-1. **fMRI analysis**
+2. **fMRI analysis**
     - **Purpose:** These scripts scrub the preprocessed fMRI data, extract timeseries data, compute functional connectivity correlations and conduct statistical significance testing on the correlations.
     - **Scripts:**
         - `01_scrubbing_fMRI.py`: Scrubs fMRI BOLD images based on a Framewise Displacement (FWD) threshold to help mitigate motion artifacts.
 It either removes or interpolates frames where a subject has a high FWD (i.e. 0.5).
-        - `02_extract_subjects_timeseries.py`: Extracts timeseries data from fMRI BOLD images using the Schaefer 200 ROI, 7 network atlas.
+        - `02_extract_subjects_timeseries.py`: Extracts timeseries data from fMRI BOLD images using the Schaefer 200 ROI, 7 network atlas and the Harvard-Oxford atlas for a selected subset of subcortical regions.
             - Uses the functions in the script `extract_timeseries.py`.
         - `03_compute_subject_functional_connectivity.py`: Computes various functional connectivity metrics for subjects from the timeseries data.
 The script processes timeseries data, computes functional connectivity with and without Fisher z-transformation, and saves the results to CSV files.
             - Uses the functions in the script `compute_functional_connectivity.py`.